ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of Methylcobalamin (Vitamin B-12)?

-Methylcobalamin is our top-ranked form of Methylcobalamin (Vitamin B-12), classified as T1 Preferred with S2 bioavailability.
+Methylcobalamin is our top-rated form of Methylcobalamin (Vitamin B-12) — the form we recommend for its High Absorption bioavailability.
 We compared 1 forms in our formulary.

 1forms compared